 4. Admission to the program is conditional upon passing an aptitude exam and, for international students, an Italian language exam.
 A letter of presentation from one's ecclesiastical superior is requested from the priests, religious, and the seminarians.
 The laity must present a letter from their parish priest.

-5. The typed request to participate at the Master's must be addressed to: Prof. Livio Melina, Pontificio Istituto Giovanni Paolo II – P.zza S. Giovanni in Laterano, 4 – 00184 Roma, Italy.
+5. The typed request to participate at the Master's must be addressed to: Prof. Livio Melina, Pontificio Istituto Teologico Giovanni Paolo II – P.zza S. Giovanni in Laterano, 4 – 00184 Roma, Vatican State City.
 This request must arrive by 15 November and must indicate: general personal information, academic title, address, telephone number, and an e-mail address to which all communication will be sent.
 A picture and a curriculum vitae, indicating the interest of the candidate in Bioethics, must be also be attached.
 It is possible that the candidates will be called for an interview, whose finality is to know the motivation of the candidate and his or her aptitude for this type of program.

 6. The registration process includes consigning the necessary documentation to the secretariat (3 passport-style photos, original high school diploma, registration form, degree).
 International students will be asked for a permit to stay and information concerning their lodgings in Rome.
 Payment of tuition must also be verified (a single payment of 2,800 euro for both academic years).